LaboniSomoddar/LaboniSomoddar/README.md

 ## <img src="https://www.pngmart.com/files/21/About-Me-PNG.png" width="50px"/> About me
 A clear mindset of solving problems with various languages, learning new tricks of solving problems.
 Currently studying BSc in Computer Science & Engineering.
 -	B.Sc from American International University - Bangladesh.
 (Expected graduation on 2025)
--	Completed HSC from Wills Little Flower, Dhaka.
+-	Completed HSC from Willes Little Flower, Dhaka.
 -	Completed Jatrabari Ideal School and college, Dhaka.
 -	Favourite Language is python and Java.